-We are currently conducting a significant life cycle planning project for pimavanserin that was initiated in the second quarter of 2015 and through which we expect to formulate a multi-year plan to develop pimavanserin in indications beyond PDP.
-Given the unique profile of pimavanserin, together with the list of potential indications we could pursue, this is a substantial and a very important undertaking.
-When we complete the project in the first quarter of 2016, we expect to have a long-term plan of which indications we intend to pursue for pimavanserin as we seek to maximize the opportunities for this compound.
+We have conducted an initial life cycle planning project for pimavanserin that was initiated in the second quarter of 2015 and through which we have formulated an initial multi-year plan to develop pimavanserin in additional indications other than in PDP.
+Given the unique profile of pimavanserin, together with the list of potential indications we could pursue, this has been a substantial and a very important undertaking.
+Our life cycle planning process will be ongoing as we evaluate appropriate indications for pimavanserin to pursue as we seek to maximize the opportunities for this compound.
 If our life-cycle planning and execution is not conducted successfully, then we may not realize the full value from pimavanserin or may devote substantial resources to develop pimavanserin for indications that are ultimately not successful or do not yield adequate returns.
-Furthermore, even if NUPLAZID is approved for PDP, a failure in a subsequent study for another indication could harm our ability to successfully market NUPLAZID for PDP or could lead to it being withdrawn from the market.
+Furthermore, even though NUPLAZID is approved for the treatment of hallucinations and delusions associated with PDP, a failure in a subsequent study for another indication or a failure in our post-marketing studies could harm our ability to successfully market NUPLAZID for the treatment of hallucinations and delusions associated with PDP or could lead to it being withdrawn from the market.
 If we are unable to develop pimavanserin for other indications, we may not be able to maximize the potential of the compound and that could have a material adverse effect on our future revenues and our success as a company.